oizin/oizin.github.io/index.md

 #### [Structural nested mean models](/structural-nested-mean-models)

-This is a long post trying to undertand structural nested mean models and their role in causal inference.
+This is a long post trying to understand structural nested mean models and their role in causal inference.

 ## About me